factor/factor/reference/allocator-full-greedy-20260908/IMPLEMENTATION.md

 Factor currently exposes whole integer and floating-point register banks.
 Tagged and integer representations alias the integer bank; scalar/SIMD floating representations alias the floating bank.
-The shared live intervals conservatively encode input/output/temporary interference, clobbers and implicit GC roots.
+The shared post-SSA-destruction live intervals conservatively encode input/output/temporary interference, clobbers and implicit GC roots.
+Their inclusive instruction positions keep surviving copy operands and outputs separate; this limits realizable copy hints and dying-first-input reuse compared with LLVM SlotIndex phases.
+Existing SSA coalescing runs before this allocator.
+Migrating its splitting/mandatory-use endpoints to Factor’s new paired phases is a separate optimization, not claimed by this implementation.
 This implementation retains those intervals and the established spill/ABI/GC lowering.
 The public kernel accepts a legal reduced bank for independent tests.